 The Petrified Forest of Lesvos, Greece: Is there anything that could last longer than stone?
 Nature has a way of turning organic material into stone, this process is called petrification.
-In fact petrification is a process by which wood is turned to stone, so petrified trees are, in fact, a type of fossil.
-In this process, all the organic elements of the tree are replaced with minerals like quartz or silicate but the tree keeps the same form, even to microscopic level, so tree rings and other typical marks of vegetal tissues can be observed.
+In fact, petrification is a process by which wood is turned to stone, so petrified trees are, in fact, a type of fossil.
+In this process, all the organic elements of the tree are replaced with minerals like quartz or silicate but the tree keeps the same form, even to a microscopic level, so tree rings and other typical marks of vegetal tissues can be observed.

 As Greeks recognize the great geological value of this natural treasure, the Petrified Forests of Lesvos were declared as Protected Natural Monument by the special presidential decree number 443/1985.
 The decree regulates the correct management of the woods and the numerous isolated petrified trunks scattered all over the island.

 In order to take this decree into practice, the government took some interesting measures such as the creation of the Natural History Museum of Lesvos Petrified Forest, in 1994.
 The organization intends to do research on the forest and to promote responsibly this natural treasure among locals and tourists.
 In addition, the organization holds several educational programs to encourage respect for this and other pieces of mankind heritage among high school, college, and university students.
 These measures will certainly complement the intention of Nature to perpetuate its own wonders.